[keith-snook.info]QUAD II amplifier replacement capacitrs

 These drop in replacement parts fit directly in the space of the original TCC 715525 16µF + 16µF 450V capacitor without cutting or drilling or soldering and use all 4 mounting holes like the original which prevents strain on the perspex badge and they don't look out of place

-Fitting is a simple DIY job requiring only a 1⁄4" or 6mm flat blade screwdriver and 4BA or M3.5 nut spinner or socket and a small 4BA or 6mm M3.5 spanner ~ To fit the replacement using the original solder lugs remove only the top brass nuts and washers from each terminal and fit the solder lugs then washers and nuts
+Fitting is a simple DIY job requiring only a 1⁄4" or 6mm flat blade screwdriver and 4BA or M3.5 nut spinner or socket and a small 4BA or 6mm M3.5 spanner ~ To fit the replacement using the original solder lugs remove only the top brass nut and one washer from each terminal and fit the solder lugs then washers and nuts

 Take care not to over-tighten the nameplate screws as the perspex plastic may crack ~ Often the chrome plated raised countersunk 4BA screws that held the block capacitor with the name plate rust and no longer look good ~ 4BA replacements are available but if you fit M3.5 which is a similar more common size you can use M3.5 nylon lock nuts and tighten the name plate just enough without the nuts coming loose over time which happens as we get older